OmereGithub/buildingloadforecast/README.md

 Viewers can see my findings here:

 - **Project Report.pdf**: Discussion of the project scope, all analysis, results and conclusions.
 - **Building Load Forecast.ipnby**: This document contains the entire workflow.
 Please note that Github only renders static charts.
-Hence, the figures in this notebook won't show up.
+Hence, the figures in this notebook won't show up because they are interactive.

 # Starter Files